KoketsoMoilwe20/JSF-Portfolio-Piece-KOKMOI366-JSE2407-GroupC-Koketso-Moilwe-JSF04/README.md

 # Hosted Application

-You can view the live application at: https://jsf-portfolio-piece-kokmoi-366-jse-2407-group-c-koke-e4gwbkl8e.vercel.app/?searchQuery=&category=&sortOption=
+You can view the live application at: https://jsf-portfolio-piece-kokmoi-366-jse-2407-group-c-koke-e4gwbkl8e.vercel.app/?searchQuery=&category=&sortOption= (Please note that other pages are not displaying i could not figure out why as there was no time left, but they all display perefectly on localhost link: http://localhost:5180/)

 # YouTube Video